jaydio/routeros-scripts/backup/README.md

-# rosbackup.sh - A simple shell script to back up your ROS platforms!
+# rosbackup.sh - A simple way to back up your RouterOS

 This script provides very basic functionality in order to back up multiple routers remotely using SSH.